bbauska/Coursera-Bootstrap/readme.md

 data-slide-to and then specified the specific slide number, where it says data-ride+"carousel".

-And then we\'ve specified data interval, the interval for the sliding action to take place.
+And then we&apos;ve specified data interval, the interval for the sliding action to take place.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->
 <!-------------------------------- 105. example: carousel (248) ---------------------------------->